14 Healthy Eating During Pregnancy Might Be Difficult

 Additional energy needs during the second (+ 340 kcal) and third trimester (+ 452 kcal) are small and should come from the same nutrient-dense foods the woman is already eating.

-Does that mean pregnant women cannot have and sweets and treats?
+What about the cravings?
+Does that mean pregnant women cannot have any sweets and treats?
 The Dietary Guidelines recommend that pregnant women eat 85% of their daily energy intake as nutrient-dense, healthy, fresh foods.
 This leaves 15% of the daily energy intake for sweets and treats.
 If a woman consumes 2000 kcal in her first trimester, 300 kcal can come from the sweets and treats category.
 During the third trimester, this amount increases to 370 kcal.
 For example, a half cup of gelato is 218 kcal, fifteen potato chips are 160 kcal, and two chocolate chip cookies total 140 kcal.

-Of course, these recommendations do not necessarily reflect trends in how pregnant women actually eat.
-National surveys in the US give us an idea of actual dietary intake during pregnancy:
+Of course, these recommendations do not necessarily reflect trends in how pregnant women eat.
+National surveys in the US give us an idea of the actual dietary intake during pregnancy:

 The good news is that pregnant women are eating better than non-pregnant women (left side of the infographic).
 What does that number mean though?

 The healthy eating index or HEI compares an eating pattern against the Dietary Guidelines recommendations.
 The index ranges from 0 (lowest adherence) to 100 (highest adherence).
-When you look at the average score, the HEI goes from 54 to 63 and that tells us that there is a lot of improvement possible.
+When you look at the average score, the HEI goes from 54 to 63 and that tells us that there is a lot of room for improvement.

 A majority of pregnant women exceed the recommended limit for added sugar, saturated fat, and sodium.
 These numbers indicate that most pregnant women in the US eat more processed foods than healthy, nutrient-dense foods.